tlverse/tlverse-handbook/05-origami.md

  601.1  634.2
 ```

+By applying `cross_validate()` with this `cv_forecasts()` custom function, we
-The arima model with no AR component seems to be a better fit for this data.
+find that the ARIMA model with no AR (autoregressive) component seems to be a
+better fit for this dataset.

 ## Exercises

 ### Review of Key Concepts

-1. Compare and contrast V-fold cross-validation with resubstitution
+1. Compare and contrast $V$-fold cross-validation with resubstitution
    cross-validation.
 What are some of the differences between the two methods?
    How are they similar?
 Describe a scenario when you would use one over the
    other.

-2. What are the advantages and disadvantages of $v$-fold CV relative to:
+2. What are the advantages and disadvantages of $V$-fold cross-validation
+   relative to:
-   a. holdout CV?
+   a. holdout cross-validation?
-   b. leave-one-out CV?
+   b. leave-one-out cross-validation?

-3. Why can't we use V-fold cross-validation for time-series data?
+3. Why is $V$-fold cross-validation inappropriate for use with time-series data?

-4. Would you use rolling window or origin for non-stationary time-series?
+4. Would you use rolling window or rolling origin cross-validation for
+   non-stationary time-series?
 Why?

 ### The Ideas in Action

-1. Let $Y$ be a binary variable with $P(Y=1 \mid W) = 0.01$.
+1. Let $Y$ be a binary variable with $P(Y=1 \mid W) = 0.01$, that is, a rare
+   outcome.
+What kind of cross-validation scheme should be used with this type
+   of outcome?
+How can we do this with the `origami` package?

+2. Consider the WASH Benefits example dataset discussed in this chapter.
+How can
+   we incorporate cluster-level information into a cross-validation scheme?
+How
+   can we implement this strategy with the `origami` package?

+### Advanced Topics

+1. Think about a dataset with a spatial dependence structure, in which the
+   degree of dependence is known such that the groups formed by this dependence
+   structure are clear and where there are no spillover effects.
 What kind of
-   cross-validation scheme should be used for a rare outcome?
-How can we do this
+   cross-validation scheme would be appropriate in this case?
-   with the `origami` package?

-2. Consider the WASH benefits dataset presented in this chapter.
-How can we
-   include cluster information into cross-validation?
-How can we do this with
-   the `origami` package?

-### Advanced Topics

-1. Think about a dataset with arbitrary spatial dependence, where we know
-   the extent of dependence, and groups formed by such dependence are clear
-   with no spillover effects.
-What kind of cross-validation can we use?

-2. Continuing on the last problem, what kind of procedure, and cross-validation
+2. Continuing from the previous problem, what kind of procedure, and
-   method, can we use if the spatial dependence is not clearly defined as in the
+   cross-validation scheme, can we use if the spatial dependence is not as
-   previous problem?
+   clearly defined as in assumptions made in the preceding problem?

-3. Consider a classification problem with a large number of predictors.
-A
+3. Consider a classification problem with a large number of predictors and a
-   statistician proposes the following analysis:
+   binary outcome.
+Your friendly neighborhood statistician proposes the
+   following analysis:

    a.
-First screen the predictors, leaving only covariates with a strong
+First, screen the predictors, isolating only those covariates that are
-      correlation with the class labels.
+      strongly correlated with the (binary) class labels.
    b.
-Fit some algorithm using only the subset of highly correlated covariates.
+Next, train a learning algorithm using only this subset of highly
+      correlated covariates.
    c.
-Use cross-validation to estimate the tuning parameters and the performance
+Finally, use cross-validation to estimate the tuning parameters and the
-      of the proposed algorithm.
+      performance of the proposed learning algorithm.

-   Is this a correct application of cross-validation?
-Why?
+   Is this application of cross-validation correct?
+Why or why not?

 <!--
 ## Appendix